-Study Subject (s): Scholarships are provided to learn any of the courses offered by the University of Melbourne in Australia.
+Study Subject (s): The studentships are provided to learn any of the courses offered by the University of Melbourne in Australia.

-Course Level: Scholarships are awarded for students wishing to undertake graduate research degree studies at the University of Melbourne.
+Course Level: The studentships are awarded for students wishing to undertake graduate research degree studies at the University of Melbourne.

 Scholarship Provider: University of Melbourne, Australia